gabrocheleau/merkle-patricia-trees-examples/README.md

 Node value:  testValue
 ```

 Note that it's entirely possible for a branch node not to have a value itself, but only branches.
-This would simply mean that the keys (i.e. the paths) branch off at a certain point, but that there is no value assigned to that specific point.
+This would simply mean that the keys (i.e. the paths) branch off at a certain point, but that there is no end-value assigned at that specific point.
 See for example:

 ```jsx
 await trie.put(Buffer.from('testKey0'), Buffer.from('testValue0'))